How Do Bike Brakes Work: Learn The Science Behind Getting A Safe Stop

 Lubricate your brakes regularly.
 Be sure to lubricate your brakes before every ride.
 Apply a small amount of grease to the inside of the brake levers.
 Then place your two fingers on the brake pads and pull them away from the rim.
 Rotate your hand back and forth until the brake pads contact the rim.
 Repeat this process for each brake pad.

+If you notice rust forming on your brakes, try using brake cleaner instead of brake oil.
 We have what you need if you want something other than a standard brake.
 Take a look at our selection of custom brake kits that include everything you need to upgrade your brakes.

-How Hydraulic Disc Brakes Work
+How do Hydraulic Disc Brakes Work?

 The hydraulic disc brake system uses pressurized fluid to actuate the brake mechanism.
 It works by forcing oil through a series of small holes drilled into the brake pad surface.